Radiation Therapy Program

 The Bachelor of Science in Radiation Therapy (B.S.R.T.) degree with a major in Radiation Therapy, is a two- and one-half year program beginning in the junior year.
 The junior and senior years combine clinical experiences in the affiliated radiation therapy facilities with advanced academic study in the professional disciplines.
 The program is designed to prepare students for the technical, theoretical, and psychological aspects of this career.
 Students acquire the technical skills necessary to plan, deliver, and record a prescribed course of radiotherapy.
 Upon completion of the degree, students are eligible to apply to the ARRT national registry examination.

 Any student entering Texas State may declare a Bachelor of Science (B.S.)
 Major in health Science (Pre-Radiation Therapy Concentration) as their major.
 Admission to Texas State does not guarantee admission to the program.
 Admission to the program is competitive and selective.
-It is recommended that students arrange academic advising at least once prior to making application.
+It is recommended that students arrange academic advising at least once prior to applying.
 The academic sequence begins during the fall semester.
 Enrollment is limited by student/faculty ratios in the clinical components of the program.
 The deadline for submission of applications is January 15.

 Immunization Requirements